• Skip to primary navigation

 If you make this Boston Brown Bread in cans, use plates to weigh down the cans in the simmering water.

 Mix and fill the cans.
 Whisk the dry ingredients together in a mixing bowl, and add the remaining ingredients.
-Stir just until combines.
+Stir just until combined.

-Divide the batter between the 2 cans, tapping them on the counter to level out the batter.
+Divide the batter between the two cans, tapping them on the counter to level out the batter.
 Cover the top of each can with foil, secured tightly around the sides.

 Steam.
-Arrange the cans in a large heavy bottomed pot on the stove, and fill the pot with enough water to come halfway up the cans.
+Arrange the cans in a large heavy-bottomed pot on the stove, such as a large Dutch oven, and fill the pot with enough water to come halfway up the cans.
 You may want to weigh down the cans to keep them stable during steaming.
 I used small plates.

-Cover the pot and simmer for 45-60 minutes, until the breads are set on the top and sides.
+Cover the pot as best you can and simmer for 45-60 minutes, until the breads are set on the top and sides.
 The bread should pull away slightly from the sides of the can.
 The internal temperature of the bread should be 200˚F / 93˚C.

 Cool.
-Remove the cans from and set on a wire rack to cool.
-Once the breads reach room temperature, use a knife to loosen the bread from the sides of the can.
+Remove the cans from the water water and set them on a wire rack to cool.
+Once the cans reach room temperature, use a knife to loosen the bread from the sides of the can.
 Turn the can upside down and tap it lightly.
 The bread should slide out.

 Photo of a Steamed Pudding Mold including the lid that snaps on.